 Under general direction; performs work of considerable difficulty in the development and processing of program and/or project related agreements and overseeing the property acquisition activities of the department; performs related work as required.

 An employee in this class has responsibility for preparing various agreements including for professional services and intergovernmental; property management and acquisition activities for various project; and, planning the work of subordinate personnel.
 Direction is received from the Chief Highway Engineer.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 The list of duties and responsibilities is illustrative only, and is not a comprehensive listing of all the duties and responsibilities performed by positions in this class.

-• Manages the annual and multi-year improvement programs for engineering, land acquisition, and construction within available financial resources
+• Manages the annual and multi-year improvement programs for land acquisition within available financial resources

 • Assists in the development of the annual budget